BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Your conscience is the measure of the honesty of your selfishness.
-Listen to it carefully. – Richard Bach
+ Happiness is an effect of doing what you love, not an end goal to be achieved. – Celestine Chua